-1 Create a Mesh.
+- 1 Create a Mesh.

 - Click the Run drop-down arrow from the Simulation tab in the CommandManager.

+- Click Create Mesh h.
+The Mesh

+PropertyManager is displayed suggesting

+Global Size and Tolerance values.

 2 Review the Meshing Options.

 - Expand the Mesh Parameters box.
 View the available options. - Click the Standard mesh box. - Expand the Advanced box.
 View the available advanced options for additional control.